-Male1 It could be techniques which you've learnt either from private speech therapy, the Starfish, the McGuire or the NHS, or any other source of help to the individual themselves.
+Male1 It could be techniques which you've learnt either from private speech therapy, the Starfish, the McGuire or the NHS, or any other source of help individual to that person.

 Facilitator1 Right, so the people in the support group would be able to give demon- How would they?
 How would they do that?
 Would they do that just from typing or...?